 i.
-Accounts or other investments in the Illinois Funds (formerly Illinois Public Treasurer's Investment Pool) or in any other managed investment pools as may be approved by state statute.
+Accounts or other investments in the Illinois Funds (formerly Illinois Public Treasurer's Investment Pool) or in any other managed investment pools as may be approved by state statute or that is rated 'AAA' by Standard & Poors or Moodys.

 - j.
 Repurchase agreements in which the instrument and the transaction meet the following requirements. - i.
-Repurchase agreements shall be for periods of 330 days or less. - ii.
-Counterparties shall be limited to banks or trust companies authorized to do business in the State of Illinois and to registered primary reporting dealers who are registered as broker-dealers with the Securities and Exchange Commission; counterparties shall demonstrate such financial status and responsibility as would be required for the placement of any other investment or deposit.
+Repurchase agreements shall be for periods of 330 days or less. - Counterparties shall be limited to banks or trust companies authorized to do business in the State of Illinois and to registered primary reporting dealers who are registered as broker-dealers with the Securities and Exchange Commission; counterparties shall demonstrate such financial status and responsibility as would be required for the placement of any other investment or deposit.
 A list of current counterparties shall be periodically submitted to the Board for its review and approval.